HayaaQutaishat/React-App/README.md

 In this app I showed how to set up styles in a conditional or dynamic way and how to switch certain styles based on some conditions.

 I worked with styled components approach, which is a third-party library that allows us to set up pre-styled components with their own scoped styles.
-I also worked with CSS modules approach.
+I also worked with CSS modules approach which is a CSS file in which all class names and animation names are scoped locally by default.
+CSS Modules let you write styles in CSS files but consume them as JavaScript objects for additional processing and safety.